Yoon, Ahn Agree on Need for Power Change

 The two discussed a range of topics including political, economic, diplomatic and labor issues and saw eye to eye that the Moon Jae-in administration's wrong policy measures on income-led growth, nuclear energy phase-out and universal COVID-19 relief payout must be rectified.

-They also concurred the political opposition should expand its reach to moderate forces and adopt pragmatic politics that transcend ideological lines.
+They also agreed that the political opposition should expand its reach to moderate forces and adopt pragmatic politics that transcend ideological lines.

-Yoon commended Ahn for the part he played in the opposition's win of the Seoul mayoral by-election, while Ahn paid respects to Yoon's decision to run for president to restore the values of justice and common sense.